PA-Sakura/Finance-and-risk-analysis/README.md

 Mr Peter Jyenger wants to invest $1 million in equities.
 He has been a high-risk investor his life, prefers high-return investment, and expects to double his capital with high risk in 5 years.

+# Instructions to run the code.
+Use the Dataset folder as raw data to run the code.

 ## EXPLORATORY DATA ANALYSIS
 Checked the Null values in the dataset.
 It was found that no columns have null values.
 Checked for the outliers in the dataset.